 - Focus on scaling a company that demands a lot of attention.

 - Be able to pare down workload.

-But how will you know when it’s the best time to get an EA?
+But how will you know when it’s the best time to hire an executive assistant?

-Read along to find out which are 5 signs that you’re ready to work with a remote Executive Assistant.
+Read along to find out the 5 signs you should look out for to know you’re ready to take the leap.

 1. You’re all in for scaling your company